 - Utilize pelvic floor strengthening exercises like Kegels

-Schedule an Appointment For Overactive Bladder Treatment
+Schedule an Appointment For Overactive Bladder Treatment in Orange County, CA

 Symptoms of overactive bladder are not likely to go away on their own.
 Whether your condition is brought on by a simple urinary tract infection or is due to an unavoidable chronic health issue, the experienced professionals at Southland Urology will be able to provide insight into the cause of your discomfort.